MicrosoftDocs/powerapps-docs/articles/environments-administration.md

 	![](./media/environment-admin/environment-list-updated.png)

-If you are a member of the Global Administrator role of your Azure AD or Office 365 tenant then you will see all the environments that have been created by users in your tenant.
+If you are a member of the Global Administrator role of your Azure AD or Office 365 tenant then you will see all the environments that have been created by users in your tenant (since you are automatically an Environment Admin in all of them).

 ## Create Common Data Service database for an environment
 If an environment does not already have a database, then an Environment Admin can create one with the following steps from the [PowerApps admin center][1].
 Only users with a PowerApps Plan 2 license are allowed to create Common Data Service databases.